Facebook logo - click to follow SImplyMeds on Facebook

 Feb 26, 2018 Cystitis / UTI

 Cystitis is a common urinary tract infection that usually goes by itself.
-Women get it more than men because their urethra and back passage are nearer together.
+Women get it more than men because their urethra and back passage are closer together.

-You will probably suffer from cystitis a number of times during your pregnancy so it is important that you look after yourself.
+You may suffer from cystitis a number of times during your pregnancy so it is important that you look after yourself.

 What Is Cystitis?